 The ongoing Cambridge Analytica and Facebook data controversy doesn’t seem to be settling down any time soon.
 Just hours after the person responsible for Cambridge Analytica’s mess had some incendiary things to say about Facebook, the social media platform sent a message to its users.

-In this FAQ post by Facebook, the question on everyone’s lips – “If I’m not paying for Facebook, am I the product?” – was answered once and for all.
-Well, at least in the company’s view.
+In an FAQ post by Facebook, the question on everyone’s mind – “If I’m not paying for Facebook, am I the product?” – was answered once and for all from the company’s perspective.

 The same FAQ also gave revealing answers on how exactly Facebook uses your personal data and how much advertisers who use that platform can know about you.